furrkanyasar/Zenith-GNS/README.md

 ---

 > [!TIP]
 > **Quick Start:** If you don't want to deal with Python setup, you can simply download the pre-built `.exe` from the **[Releases](https://github.com/furrkanyasar/Zenith-GNS/releases)** tab on the right and start using it immediately!
-The Windows SmartScreen warning is normal; the application is fully open-source and secure
+The Windows SmartScreen warning is normal; the application is fully open-source and reliable

 ### 🇺🇸 Technical Setup (For Developers)
 PREREQUISITE: Python must be installed on your computer.
 To download Python, go to -> https://www.python.org/downloads/